European Bonsai Potter Collective

 Suiseki Terms

 • Daiza 台座 A wooden stand made to support and hold a suiseki viewing stone.
-Often hand carved to fit perfectly the shape of the stone.
+Often hand carved to fit perfectly the shape of the

 • Tanseki 探石 Viewing stone collecting.